paige-graves/Billboard-100-to-Spotify/README.md

    - Using Pandas to iterate through a DataFrame to display the NATO phonetic spelling of a given name.
 3. Top-Movies:
    - Using Beautiful Soup and Requests to scrape the top 100 movies of all time.
+4. Wikipedia-Web-Search:
+   - Using Selenium to automate a Wikipedia search